elastic/kibana/src/plugins/inspector/README.md

 ## Inspector Adapters

-Since the Inspector panel itself is not tied to a specific type of elements (visualizations, saved searches, etc.), everything you need to open the inspector is a collection of so called inspector adapters.
+Since the Inspector panel itself is not tied to a specific type of elements (visualizations, Discover sessions, etc.), everything you need to open the inspector is a collection of so called inspector adapters.
 A single adapter can be any type of JavaScript class.

 Most likely an adapter offers some kind of logging capabilities for the element, that